Transcript

 Why should I do this assessment?

 This e-assessment completes the learning you began with the CPPE Controlled drugs in chronic pain: supporting patients with safe and effective use e-learning.
 Access and successful completion will contribute to your own personal development plan, be recorded in your My CPPE record and will enable you to complete a CPD entry on the learning.
-It may also provide evidence for achieving competencies in the RPS Foundation or Advanced Pharmacy Frameworks.Work your way around the Palliative care learning topic, taking part in bite-sized interactive challenges that will help you and your team support patients with the management of pain, fatigue, mouth problems and other common side-effects of palliative care.
+It may also provide evidence for achieving competencies in the different competency frameworks that apply across your career.

 This guideline covers assessing and managing low back pain and sciatica in people aged 16 and over.
 It outlines physical, psychological, pharmacological and surgical treatments to help people manage their low back pain and sciatica in their daily life.
 The guideline aims to improve people’s quality of life by promoting the most effective forms of care for low back pain and sciatica.